Enrollment and Academic Information

 • Advising Hold (A) – Please contact your academic department to determine how to remove this hold.
 Students with an “undeclared” major should meet with a Liberal Arts Student Division advisor.
 When meeting with a Student Division advisor, be sure to state that you are a non-degree seeking exchange student.

-• Health Hold (H) – University Health Services will remove this hold once you have met the health requirements for the university.
+• Medical Hold (H) – University Health Services will remove this hold once you have met the health requirements for the university.
 For questions regarding the health requirements, please contact University Health Services directly.

 • Admissions Hold (A) – The Admissions Center will remove or waive this hold once they have received your university transcript.
 Texas Global will automatically submit your transcript on your behalf.
 You do not need to act to have this hold waived or removed.